jack-scholting/Udacity_Motion_Planning/writeup_template.md

 TODO: Make sure to add 5+m safety margin to account for "mismatch between the coliders map and the actual buildings in the simulator scene."

 TODO: Video of starter code.
 Video of final code.
+Before diagonals.
+Before collinearity test.

 ## Verification